About the School of Graduate Studies and Research

 The Dean of the School of Graduate Studies and Research is the administrative officer for all graduate programs and is responsible to the Vice President for Academic Affairs.

-The graduate coordinator for each department is the general advisor for students in the department.
+The graduate coordinator for each department is the general adviser for students in the department.
 The graduate coordinator is responsible for evaluating the credentials under which the student is admitted to that program, designating, when necessary, the courses the student should take to remove deficiencies, rejecting applicants on the basis of unacceptable credentials, and notifying the Graduate School of departmental decisions.

 School of Graduate Studies & Research